-The Year 11 course consists of four modules.
-Module 1 Earth's Resources Module 2 Plate Tectonics Module 3 Energy Transformations Module 4 Human Impacts

-The Year 12 course consists of four modules.
-Module 5 Earth's Processes Module 6 Hazards Module 7 Climate Science Module 8 Resource Management
+- Module 1 Earth's Resources

+- Module 2 Plate Tectonics

+- Module 3 Energy Transformations

+- Module 4 Human Impact

+- Module 5 Earth's Processes

+- Module 6 Hazards

+- Module 7 Climate Science

+- Module 8 Resource Management

 Students are provided with 15 hours of course time for depth studies in both Year 11 and Year 12.
 During this time students may undertake an investigation/activity that allows for the further development of one or more scientific concepts.